EN10/BabyLlama/tok105/iters vs val loss.md

 achieved tok/s: 937.500000
 ```

-#### --max_iters=1000 val loss 0.9493
+#### --max_iters=1000 val loss 0.9435
 ```
-Once upon a time to wand a pretty to spot with her new backyard.
-One day, the race gamed with the park with his bones on the warden with his mom.
-But the storm was very happy.
-Timmy told her that sometimes with her hands and scared and got very excited an achieved tok/s: 917.266187
+Once upon a time there was a little girl named Lily.
+She loved to play outside in the sand.
+One day, the wind became scared and liked to feel sad.
+One day, the saw a big tree with a big started to strong.
+The crabbed on the ground and started to play with achieved tok/s: 879.310345
 ```

 #### --max_iters=1500 val loss 0.8082